What NOT to buy for your baby

-With what seems like a million and one products you could buy for your baby, as a first-time parent-to-be it can be hard to work out which will prove invaluable and which will end up gathering dust – or being listed on eBay quicker than you can say 'complete waste of money'.
+As a first-time parent there may seem like a million and one products you could buy for your baby and it can be hard to work out which will prove invaluable and which will end up gathering dust – or being listed on eBay quicker than you can say 'complete waste of money'.

 Here's our round-up of some of the worst culprits: